matloff/qeML/README.md

-# The qeML package: "Quick and easy" wrappers for machine learning packages in R.
+# The qeML package: "Quick and easy" wrappers for machine learning in R

 ## "Easy for learners, powerful for experts"